 AI integration doesn't have to be expensive:

 For a business spending $300/month on AI tools that captures 3 additional clients per month at $2,000 average value, the ROI is 20:1.
-That's not speculative math — it's the reality we're seeing across our client implementations.
+That's not speculative math — it's the pattern emerging across businesses that invest in AI-integrated web design.

-Start with the integration that captures the most lost revenue.
+Pick the integration that captures the most lost revenue.
 For most service businesses, that's an AI receptionist.
-For most e-commerce businesses, that's smart search.
+For e-commerce, it's smart search.
 For everyone, it's making sure your website is fast enough and well-built enough to deserve the traffic AI sends your way.